ncsa/ncsa_system_documentation/docs/source/allocations/identity-mgmt.rst

 View Your Group Memberships
 -----------------------------

-To view the NCSA groups that you are a member of, go to `NCSA Identity - Groups <https://identity.ncsa.illinois.edu/groups>`_.
+To view the NCSA groups that you are a member of, log in to `NCSA Identity - Groups <https://identity.ncsa.illinois.edu/groups>`_ with your NCSA username and password.

+To manage (add/remove) members of groups that you are an owner or delegate of, go to :ref:`group-mgmt`.

 |